ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm/mitgcm.md

     data.optim
     data.ptracers

-So far, this has only been tested with the gnu compiler.
+So far, this has only been tested with the gnu compiler (gcc 10.1.0).

 #### Create run directory and link files

 In order to run the model, you need to create a run directory and link/copy the appropriate files.
+First, navigate to your directory on the ``work`` filesystem.
 From the ``MITgcm/ECCOV4/release4`` directory:

     mkdir run
     cd run